8 Greens Can be Grown In a Pot Through The Winter

 #What You’ll Need To Grow Winter Greens:

-Austrian winter pea greens are easy to grow and are particularly resistant to cold temperatures.
-In winter, due to less light, the pea plant won’t produce peas but you can still enjoy the pea flavor of shoots and tendrils.
-The greens taste like sweet sugar snap peas, but have the texture of lettuce. via iamcountryside.com and growjourney.com
+These greens are simple to grow and can withstand cold weather.
+During winter, the pea plant won’t produce peas due to reduced sunlight, but you can still enjoy the pea flavor of shoots and tendrils.
+The greens have a sweet taste similar to sugar snap peas, with a lettuce-like texture. via iamcountryside.com and growjourney.com

-Mache, known as corn salad, is a tender salad green.
-It is a cool-weather crop, and in the zone, 9b doesn’t need winter protection.
+Mache, a tender salad green, thrives in cool weather and doesn’t require winter protection in Zone 9b.
 There are two basic varieties – large-seeded and small-seeded.
-Small-seeded varieties are better suited to cold temperatures. via savvygardening.com and farmtheworld.org
+Small-seeded types are better suited to colder temperatures. via savvygardening.com and farmtheworld.org

 #3.
 Land Cress